Dividing Teacher Retirement Benefits In Divorce

 What does this mean for you?
 It means that if you or your spouse is a Georgia teacher and you are going through divorce, it is important to seek the assistance of a skilled property division attorney to help fairly divide this asset.

-At The Siemon Law Firm in Atlanta, Alpharetta and Cumming, our lawyers have significant experience with the division of retirement accounts and other complex financial matters in Georgia.
-We are one of the largest family law firms in the state, and we combine a team approach with personalized representation to promote our clients' interests in the most effective manner possible.
+Based in the greater Atlanta area, the lawyers at The Siemon Law Firm have significant experience with the division of retirement accounts and other complex financial matters in Georgia.
+We are one of the largest family law firms in the state, and we combine a team approach with personalized representation to promote our clients’ interests in the most effective manner possible.

 Offsetting School District Benefits With Other Marital Assets